What are some common home selling superstitions?

 Buyers often fall in love with certain features only to be turned off when they learn that the exquisite chandelier or state-of-the-art appliance they coveted is leaving with the homeowner.
 Consider sweetening the pot by offering up a highly-desirable item and watch the bids roll in with this selling superstition.

 If the home boasts a fireplace, and weather permits, set it ablaze.
 A roaring fire adds warmth — literally.
 Creating a charming ambience will definitely distinguish one property from another in a buyer’s mind.
-Make sure fireplace is clean for this selling superstition as to avoid the nasty smell of burnt wood.
+Make sure fireplace is clean for this selling superstition as to avoid the nasty smell of burnt wood and any potential for a bad relationship between neighbors.

 Another over-looked selling superstition is when a home is showing, you want it to look as fresh and inviting as possible.
 Flowers go a long way toward adding color and character to any space — even a pint-sized powder room.
 This trick holds true for the outdoors as well.
-Good landscaping has been known to shorten a property’s time on the market by as much as six weeks, experts note.
+Good landscaping, including a beautifully painted front porch blue, has been known to shorten a property’s time on the market by as much as six weeks, experts note.
+It is believed that if you place an acorn on a windowsill, this will protect your house from being struck by lightening.

 Lady’s will love this selling superstition,the right outfit can boost your confidence no doubt.
 Triplemint Sales Manager Joan Kagan says she owns a “lucky closings dress.”
 Hey, whatever works!